dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 **Scalability of the Extended Membership Protocol:**

 In the extended version of the protocol all writes are serialized via one row.
 This can potentially heart the scalability of the cluster managemenet protocol, since it increases the risk of conflicts between concurrent table writes.
 To partially mitigate this problem silos retry all their writes to the table by using exponential backoff.
 We have observed the extended protocols to work smoothly in production environment in Azure with up to 200 silos.
 However, we do think the protocol might have problems to scale beyond a thousand silos.
 In such large setups the updates to version row may be easily disabled, essentially maintaining the rest of the cluster managemenet protocol and giving up on the total ordering property.
 Please also note that we refer here to the scalability of the cluster management protocol, not the rest of Orleans.
 We believe that other parts of the Orleans runtime (messaging, distributed directory, grain hosting, client to gateway connectivity) are scalable way beyond hundreds of silos.

+### Membership Table:

+As already mentioned, `MembershipTable` is used as a rendezvous point for silos to find each other and Orleans clients to find silos and also helps coordinate the agreement on the membership view.
+We currently have 4 implementation of the `MembershipTable`: based on Azure Table, SQL server, Apache Zookeper and in-memory emaulation for development.

+Upon startup every silo writes itself into a well-known table (passed via config) in a configured data storage such as [Azure Table Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-tables/) or one provided by a ADO.NET.
+When Azure Table Storage is used, the Azure deployment id is used as a partition key and the silo identity (`ip:port:epoch`) as row key (epoch is just time in ticks when this silo started).
+Thus `ip:port:epoch` is guaranteed to be unique in a given Orleans deployment.
+Otherwise the deployment ID is configured as appropriate for the given deployment environment and storage backend in configuration.

+The suspicion is written using optimistic concurrency control based on [Azure Table ETags](http://msdn.microsoft.com/en-us/library/azure/dd179427.aspx).

+1. For implementation of this feature we utilize the support for [batch transactions provided by Azure table](http://msdn.microsoft.com/en-us/library/azure/dd894038.aspx) (transactions over rows with the same partition key) or properly locked rows in a relational database.
+2.

 ### Configuration: